slavah/Jolt/README.md

 However, if you have executed an End User Software License and Services Agreement or an OEM Software License and Support Services Agreement, or another commercial license agreement with Projexsys, Inc. (each, a "Commercial Agreement"), the terms of the license in such Commercial Agreement will supersede the GNU GENERAL PUBLIC LICENSE Version 3 and you may use the Software solely pursuant to the terms of the relevant Commercial Agreement.

-This program is derived from and incorporates existing works.
+This software is derived from and incorporates existing works.
 For further information and license texts please refer to:<br />
 https://raw.github.com/projexsys/Jolt/master/LICENSES

 ---------------------------------------